mxro/maxrohde-web/content/posts/2018/2018-02-01-configuring-an-initd-service-for-node_exporter/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'Configuring an initd Service for node_exporter'
+date: '2018-02-01'
 categories:
-- devops
+  - 'devops'
-date: "2018-02-01"
 tags:
-- grafana
+  - 'grafana'
-- linux
+  - 'linux'
-- metrics
+  - 'metrics'
-- prometheus
+  - 'prometheus'
-title: Configuring an initd Service for node_exporter
 ---

 I recently wrote an article showing how to configure [Prometheus and Grafana for easy metrics collection](http://maxrohde.com/2018/01/23/setting-up-prometheus-and-grafana-for-centos-rhel-7-monitoring/).
 In that article, I assumed that the system which should be monitored would use the [systemd](https://en.wikipedia.org/wiki/Systemd) approach for defining services.